AC-Cucu/100-hours/projects/01-mern-crash-course/README.md

 # MERN Crash Course Project 01: Product Store

-This project is the first of 23 in the "100 Hours of MERN" series.
+This project is the first of 23 in the "100 Hours of web development" series.
 The goal is to build a full-featured product store using the MERN stack (MongoDB, Express, React, Node.js).

 ## Progress